 Unlike SEPs or 401(k) Plans, employer contributions in Defined Benefit Plans are NOT limited to 25% of compensation.
 Since this limit does not apply to Pension Plans, a much higher contribution is possible for a given level of compensation, providing more flexibility than other retirement vehicles.

 In fact, it’s not uncommon for Pension contributions to significantly exceed 25% of compensation.
 This can be especially helpful when the business owner wants to contribute a high proportion of his or her income to the Defined Benefit Plan.
 This often occurs when the business income is not needed for living expenses, such as when there is another source of income (e.g., taxable account, spousal income or the business is a “side business”).
 In such a case, the business owner may want to save most of the business income.
 In most instances, this is not possible with other retirement Plans.
 On the other hand, a business owner is able to contribute a large proportion of earned income to a Defined Benefit Plan.

 As mentioned, the 25% compensation limit doesn’t apply to Defined Benefit Plans as it does for SEPs and 401(k) Plans.

 This flexibility allows for payment of lower reasonable wages to achieve a given contribution objective.
 Since payroll taxes are a function of wages paid, a lower salary results in lower payroll taxes.

 Thus, Defined Benefit Pension Plans not only provide substantially higher income tax savings than other retirement vehicles, but they also may result in lower payroll taxes.

 However, Defined Benefit Plans allow a small business owner to quickly make up for lost time.
-Specifically, deductible contributions are permitted such that an age-62 balance of $3.2 million can be accumulated in only 10 years.
+Specifically, deductible contributions are permitted such that an age-62 balance of $3.4 million can be accumulated in only 10 years.
 For someone who is 50 years old, this can mean annual contributions of approximately $250,000 per year for 10 years, assuming a 5% rate of return.
 If the owner’s spouse also is an employee, the permissible contribution could potentially double.

 Younger self employed individuals can also benefit from a Defined Benefit Plan.